pospi/talk-solidity-blockchain-intro/solidity-notes.md

 ---
 name: data-location
+.left-column[
+<h1>Types</h1>
+<h2>Value types</h2>
+<h3>Constants</h3>
+<h2>Reference types</h2>
 ### Data location
+]
+.right-column[

 For reference types, we have to think about whether the data they reference is only kept in `memory` while the EVM is running this execution cycle, or if they should persist to `storage`.

+> The default for function parameters (including return parameters) is memory, the default for local variables is storage and the location is forced to storage for state variables (obviously).

 If you continue to think of contracts the same as classes, then these semantics should follow:

-> The default for function parameters (including return parameters) is memory, the default for local variables is storage and the location is forced to storage for state variables (obviously).

 - Contracts ~= Classes
 - Deployed contracts ~= Objects